 I hope you’ll try one or both for your festivities.
 I find my guests look most forward to what cocktails I’ll be making so I put my time and attention towards them…and ask them to each bring an appetizer to share.
 It works for everyone and I love sharing cocktail creations with my neighbors.
 We all get along so well; hmm, maybe it’s the booze! 🙂

 - 1 cup pomegranate juice

 - 1/3 cup sugar (more if your taste wants something sweeter))

 - 3 inch knob of fresh ginger, thinly sliced

 - Lemon slices for garnish (Optional - see notes for recipe for candied lemon slices as shown)

 - Combine the pomegranate juice, lemon juice, lime juice, sugar and ginger in a saucepan and bring to a boil.

 - Simmer on low heat for about 5 – 8 minutes.
 Remove from heat and let cool then strain the liquid into a glass container.
 Refrigerate until cold.

-- Fill a champagne glass halfway with the pomegranate elixer.
+- Fill 6 champagne glasses with the pomegranate mixer.
 Top with chilled sparkling wine.

-- Add fresh pomegranate arils (seeds) to the glass and garnish the rim with a lemon slice.
+- Add fresh pomegranate arils (seeds) to the glass and garnish the rim with a lemon slice if desired.